SimonWallner/space-walk-debugger/README.md

 space-walk-debugger
 ===================

-Simple debugging [Space Walk|spacewalk.simonwallner.at] plugin that can be of practical use durign plugin development.
+Simple debugging [Space Walk](spacewalk.simonwallner.at) plugin that can be of practical use durign plugin development.

-It available through github pages [at http://simonwallner.github.io/space-walk-debugger].
+It available through github pages http://simonwallner.github.io/space-walk-debugger.